Marko Pjaca: 2018 World Cup

-Later career
+Return to national team and Euro 2024

-He played against Spain in a 3–2 win in the UEFA Nations League, but then went five years without a cap.
-He was finally called up for Euro 2024 qualifying matches in November 2023, but did not play.
-He finally made his on-field return in a 4–2 friendly win over Egypt on 28 March 2024.
+Pjaca played against Spain in a 3–2 win in the UEFA Nations League on 15 November 2018, but then went five years without a cap.
+He was recalled to the national team for Euro 2024 qualifying matches in November 2023, but did not play.
+He finally made his on-field return in a 4–2 friendly win over Egypt on 28 March 2024, his first match for his country in nearly six years.

+On 7 June 2024, Pjaca was named in Zlatko Dalić's 26-man squad for UEFA Euro 2024.

 Style of play

-Regarded as a talented and promising young prospect, Pjaca is a winger who is capable of playing on either flank, although his preferred position is on the left, where he likes to cut inside from wide positions and either shoot on goal or create chances with his stronger right foot; he has also been deployed as an attacking midfielder or as a second striker on occasion.
+Pjaca is a winger who is capable of playing on either flank, although his preferred position is on the left, where he likes to cut inside from wide positions and either shoot on goal or create chances with his stronger right foot; he has also been deployed as an attacking midfielder or as a second striker on occasion.
 A dynamic, agile and technically gifted player, Pjaca is known for his direct and offensive style of play.
 Due to his physique, speed, dribbling skills and ability to change direction quickly, he often takes on players in one-on-one situations, and is also known for his ability to make intelligent attacking runs behind the opponents' defensive line.